named-data/ndn-101/docs/getting-started.md

 ## Debugging Tools

 The [ndn-tools](https://github.com/named-data/ndn-tools) package is highly recommended and contains several tools for developing and debugging NDN applications.
+The [NDNd](https://github.com/named-data/ndnd) package also offers many of these tools with prebuilt binaries available.

   * [peek](https://github.com/named-data/ndn-tools/tree/master/tools/peek): transmit a single Interest/Data packet between a consumer and a producer.
   * [chunks](https://github.com/named-data/ndn-tools/tree/master/tools/chunks): segmented file transfer between a consumer and a producer.